tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ![This is a common bathroom, and the Journalism School's hard working staff must maintain it.
 Please clean up when you are done, and do not leave toilet paper on the floor.](<%= @item.identifier %>jschool-stall.jpg)

+By asking people to keep the bathrooms clean in small ways, we may delay the onset of this vicious hovering/dirt cycle.

 ### Trivia

 > 54% of women hover when urinating in public toilets.